K\"ahler metrics via Lorentzian Geometry in dimension four: K ahler metrics on Petrov type spacetimes

 is K\"ahler in any region where $\,\ii^{\kk_+}<0$ and $d_{\kk_+}(f(u)p)<0$. \end{prop} \begin{proof} Setting $\kt_\pm:=p\kk_\pm$, note that $g(\kt_+,\kt_-)=-1$ and $\n_{\!\kt_+}\!\kt_+=(d_{\kk_+}p)\kt_+$, so that $\kt_+$ is null pre-geodesic.
 Observe also that $J_{g,\kt_\pm} = \JJ$.
 Now consider $\om:=d(f(u)\tilde{\kk}_+^\flat)$.
 For the usual orthonormal frame $\xx,\yy$ on $\HH$, it follows from a calculation as in Theorem~\ref{ad-gen} that $\om(\kt_+,\xx) = \om(\kt_+,\yy) = 0$, and similarly $\om(\xx,\yy)=-fp\ii^{\kk_+}$, and

 Thus $\om$ will be symplectic if $f(f'du(\kt_+)+fd_{\kk_+}p)\ii^{\kk_+}\ne 0$.

 For $J$-invariance of $\om$, again the crucial test is when one vector field lies in $\VV$ and the other in $\HH$.
-Since we know it vanishes for the null pre-geodesic vector field $\kt_+$ and a vector field in $\HH$, we need to show it also for $\kt_-$ and such a vector field.
+Since we know $\om$ vanishes on the null pre-geodesic vector field $\kt_+$ and a vector field in $\HH$, we need to show the same on $\kt_-$ and such a vector field.
 As in Theorem \ref{ad-gen}, we calculate, noting that $g([\kk_-,\xx],\kk_+)=0$ as usual, and relying on the constancy of $g(\kt_+,\kt_-)$:

 Vanishing of this follows if $d_\xx (\log f(u))=d_\xx(\log p)$.
 Vanishing for any $\xx$ with values in $\HH$ will thus hold if $\log(f(u)/p)$, or equivalently $f(u)/p$, has a vertical gradient.